sordina/SQLBong/README.md

 Known Bugs
 ----------

-* Not all memory if freed correctly
+* Not all memory is freed correctly

 To Do
 -----